Accessibility: Metro U3 and U2 station Volkstheater

 Also the inside of the building is full of history and art.
 Whether entrance hall, atrium, pillars hall, reception room or the Reichratssitzungs hall which is reserved for special occasions: The history and architecture impresses the visitor.

-Attention: Until approx. the beginning of 2022, the Parliament building is closed for renovation work!
+Attention: Until approx. the summer of 2022, the Parliament building is closed for renovation work!

 The premises are only accessible with a guided tour which is offered with different topics (e.g. architecture or everyday life in politics, duration approx. 1 hour, price approx. 5 Euro).